edge-servers/immunity-docs/developer/google-code-in.rst

 1. ensure the work you submit is of high quality before submitting it
-2. if it takes some time for your task to be reviewed, don't sit idle, read our documentation, try OpenWISP, start working on other tasks which allow multiple instances
+2. if it takes some time for your task to be reviewed, don't sit idle, read our documentation, try Immunity, start working on other tasks which allow multiple instances

 Progression of Skills